c4s4/sweetohm/content/article/michel-casabianca.en.md

 - *Bee* at Rencontres Mondiales du Logiciel Libre in July 2010.
 - *Putting Go in Production* at DevDays in October 2014.
 - *Putting Go in Production* at BDX.IO in October 2014.
+- *Should you migrate to Python 3?* at BDX.io in october 2915.

 Few activities related to computer science: